dorkamotorka/QuantumKeyExchange/README.md

 ## Why it this key exchange more secure?

 It's properties are based on physics rather then on math.
 Math can eventually be broken by using really really really strong computers, while physics not (yet).
+The proof of unconditional security based on the axioms of quantum mechanics is difficult and dates back to about 2000.